fr-bl/swesbus-lab/README.md

 ### Configuration

-To copy and enter the client configuration, run:
+To copy the current configuration to a local directory, run:

 ```sh
 $ cp --dereference --recursive --no-preserve all /etc/nixos swesbus-lab
 $ cd swesbus-lab
 ```

-To edit the client configuration, run:
+To edit the client configuration, open `hosts/lab-client/configuration.nix` in a text editor or run:

 ```sh
 $ nano hosts/lab-client/configuration.nix